 All the Singles are in Boston

 Boston is a gem among metropolitan areas because it has an almost even ratio of single men and women, with only slightly more women on the prowl.
-Named the best metro city for single men by NerdWallet.com based on walkability, date cost, number of gyms and bars per capita, and a low unemployment rate, it’s a promising destination for singles of both genders.
+Named the best metro city for single men by NerdWallet.com based on walkability, date cost, the number of gyms and bars per capita, and a low unemployment rate, it’s a promising destination for singles of both genders.

 Universal Health Care is Fantastic